Good Medicine - Medical School II - Cover

 "Did your grandfather say anything else?"

-“No, just that the committee was being appointed under the leadership of Bishop JOSEPH, and who the locum tenens would be.
-I’m sure I’ll receive a letter from the Metropolitan and I’d say it’s quite likely Bishop PAUL will summon all the clergy for a meeting.
-Anyway, shall we go to dinner?”
+"No, just that the committee was being appointed under the leadership of Bishop JOSEPH, and who the locum tenens would be.
+I'm sure I'll receive a letter from the Metropolitan, and I'd say it's quite likely Bishop PAUL will summon all the clergy for a meeting.
+Anyway, shall we go to dinner?"

 "Yes!"

-We left the house and headed for Doctor Forsberg’s house.
+We left the house and headed for Doctor Forsberg's house.
 As we drove, I considered the question Elizaveta had asked and admitted to myself that I was convinced that Bishop ARKADY was guilty of the things of which he was accused.
 I had no proof, but every bit of circumstantial evidence pointed in that direction.
-I was reasonably sure that Protodeacon Seraphim had «компрометирующий материал», or «компромат» for short, on Bishop ARKADY, and that he had used it to protect himself from the accusations made by Deacon Vasily and my grandfather.
-I was also reasonably sure it was the real reason behind Father Herman’s transfer, as I believed he had felt he needed to get out of the line of fire.
+I was reasonably sure that Protodeacon Seraphim had «компрометирующий материал» (komprometiruyushchiy material), or «компромат» (kompromet) for short, on Bishop ARKADY, and that he had used it to protect himself from the accusations made by Deacon Vasily and my grandfather.
+I was also reasonably sure it was the real reason behind Father Herman's transfer, as I believed he had felt he needed to get out of the line of fire. ("compromising material")

 I had tried to come up with another explanation which fit all the evidence, but I couldn't.
 And that meant the bishop, MY bishop, had betrayed his flock.
 That made me wonder if there was some ulterior motive he had for my ordination.
 I couldn't imagine what it might be, but that didn't stop my mind from wandering into that thicket.
 In the end, though, no matter what the bishop's intention might have been, I hadn't done anything which violated the canons and which would invalidate my ordination.